 Every FSA office in the country is required by law to have an advisory board made up of local farmers and ranchers.
-Members of the board (called a county committee) are elected by their peers (that means you) in the fall of every year.
+Members of the board (called a county committee) are elected by their peers in the fall of each year.

-We are currently spreading the word about voting for county committee to all eligible farmers in North Carolina.
-By voting, you can ensure that the best interests of farmers are represented and protected.
+We are currently spreading the word about voting for county committee to all eligible farmers.
+By voting, you can ensure that the best interests of farmers are represented.

-RAFI’s Farmer Leadership Network program will help prepare and educate candidates and voters on the process and the roles that committee members play.
+Our Farmer Leadership Network helps prepare and educate candidates and voters on the process and the roles that committee members play.

 What do county committees do?